khasm-lang/khasmc/README.md

 - Khasm is currently moving away from an independent backend, previously called kavern.
 - Khasm is currently undergoing a parser rewrite, in the #parser branch.
-- Khasm is in extreme beta.
+- Khasm isn't even in β yet - it's probably closer to being in γ.
 Please do not use Khasm for any major project or programs.